JamieDoe/Dissertation/Documentation/initialPlan.md

 We aim to ensure that we only take necessary user information and ensure we follow all legal policies in regard to data collection and storage.

 2. Data extraction:
-We will only ask the user for their email address, all other user infromation will be taken via external authentication service (Auth0).
+We will only ask the user for their email address, all other user information will be taken via external authentication service (Auth0).
 This method of account creation will grantee security of user data.

 3. Legislation
 We will ensure SmartStretch is in guidance with the [world wide web consortiums](https://www.w3.org/standards/) standards, and follows strictly with regulations such as the [data protection](https://www.legislation.gov.uk/ukpga/2018/12/contents/enacted), [discrimination and accessibility](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#why-making-your-public-sector-website-or-mobile-app-accessible-is-important) acts